 This Recommendation is intended to operate over a variety of different packet-based networks, including IEEE 802.3, Token Ring, etc. Thus, this Recommendation is defined as being above the Transport layer such as TCP/IP/UDP, SPX/IPX, etc. Specific profiles for particular transport protocol suites are included in Appendix IV.
-Thus, the scope of H.225.0 communication is between H.323 entities on the same packet-based network, using the same transport protocol.
-This packet-based network may be a single segment or ring, or it logically could be an enterprise data network comprising multiple packet-based networks bridged or routed to create one interconnected network.
-It should be emphasized that operation of H.323 terminals over the entire Internet, or even several connected packet-based networks may result in poor performance.
-The possible means by which quality of service might be assured on this packet-based network, or on the Internet in general is beyond the scope of this Recommendation.
+This packet-based network may be a single segment or ring, it logically could be an enterprise data network comprising multiple packet-based networks bridged or routed to create one interconnected network, or it could be the Internet.
+The possible means by which quality of service might be assured on this packet-based network, or on the Internet in general, is beyond the scope of this Recommendation.
 However, this Recommendation provides a means for the user of H.323 equipment to determine that quality problems are the result of packet-based network congestion, as well as procedures for corrective actions.
 It is also noted that the use of multiple H.323 gateways connected over the public ISDN network is a straightforward method for increasing quality of service.

 ITU-T Rec.
 H.323 and this Recommendation are intended to extend H.320 and H.221 connections onto the non-guaranteed QoS packet-based network environment conferences.
 As such the primary conference model is one with size in the range of a few participants to a few thousand, as opposed to large-scale broadcast operations, with strong admission control, and tight conference control.